 Writing Pain Point: “I Know My Idea Is Good… So Why Can’t I Finish the Book?”

-But more often than not, the real problem isn’t you — it’s that the story has lost its clarity and focus.
+However, more often than not, the real issue isn’t actually you — it’s that the story has gradually lost its clarity and sharp focus, making it harder to connect with or understand fully.
+When clarity fades, motivation inevitably slips away as well.

 You might notice things like: